NguyenLTVinh/simple-microblogging-site/README.md

 4. [User Specific Features](#user-specific-features)

 ## Introduction
-This is Simple Microblogging Site, a place where you can create, edit, and delete posts, as well as interact with them.
+This is Chirp, a place where you can create, edit, and delete posts, as well as interact with them.
 In addition, fully functional user specific features are also implemented, including creating an account, loggin in, changing user information and password.

 **Important: Please refer to the sections above to see which features you can and can't access without logging into an account**

-**To test most of the functionalities, please use the following account:**
-- Username: ViralVirtuoso
-- Password: Hello.123

-The above account has a lot of posts that was artificially injected into the database with its user id.
-You can test the full functionalities of the **My Posts** page that way.

 ## Account Creation and User Supports
 Here is how you get started!